vr-oj/PRIM-QtApp/README.md

 5. **Start Recording**
    - In the menu bar, go to **Acquisition → Start Recording** (or press **Ctrl+R**).
    - A new folder (`PRIM_ROOT/YYYY-MM-DD/FillN/`) will be created automatically.
+     To record somewhere else, set `PRIM_RESULTS_DIR` before launching the app or use **File → Set Results Folder…** to pick a new location.
    - The app sends the character `G` to the PRIM device to begin camera triggers and serial output.
    - RecordingManager launches in the background: Camera frames and serial data are synced and saved.
    - The status bar shows “Recording to ‘…’ …”.